ebraun68/RYcode/README.md

 Gorilla                 AAACCCTTGCCGGTACGCTTAAACCATTGCCGGTACGCTTAA
 ```

-If you have your data in nexus format PAUP* will output data in relaxed phylip (single-
+If you have your data in nexus format PAUP* will output data in relaxed phylip (single-line)
-line) format using the following command:
+format using the following command:

 ```
   export file=FILENAME.phy format=RelPHYLIP charsperline=all replace;
 ```

-Authority file:
+###### Authority file:

 The authority file is a list of the taxa to include in the final dataset, with one
 taxon per line.
 The order of taxa in the concatenated output file will match the authority